Xithrius/precise-time-rs/README.md

-# rust-library-project-template
+# precise-time-rs

-A template for Rust library projects.
+A wide range of converting one metric of time to another.